lban2049/lodash/.aigne/doc-smith/docs/api-function.md

 // Avoid costly calculations while the window size is in flux. jQuery(window).on('resize', _.debounce(calculateLayout, 150));

-// Invoke `sendMail` at the leading edge of the debounce, and disregard
+// Invoke `sendMail` at the leading edge of the timeout. jQuery(element).on('click', _.debounce(sendMail, 300, {
-// trailing calls.
-jQuery(element).on('click', _.debounce(sendMail, 300, {
   'leading': true,
   'trailing': false